Tools and resources

 Health economic evaluation (literature review or new health economic analysis) is not routinely conducted unless it is likely to add value to the decision-making process.

 If relevant, recommendations from other guidance (related NICE guidance and guidance developed by other organisations) can be used.
-For guidance sources that have not been NICE accredited, or assessed as credible by independent sources (such as ECRI), the AGREE II instrument (or a subset of the domains used in AGREE II) is used to assess quality if feasible.
+For guidance sources that have not been assessed as credible by independent sources (such as ECRI), the AGREE II instrument (or a subset of the domains used in AGREE II) is used to assess quality if feasible.

 When using recommendations from other guidance, the following information is documented: